kliford/CategoryHomeImg/README.md

 # CategoryHomeImg
-to deduce categories on the main in the form of tiles
+module that displays the selected categories on the main page:
+- for each category, you can add individual image
+- there is a possibility to choose which categories should be shown and which are hidden